 Learning the Japanese language is easier than you think

-When it comes to learning Japanese a lot of people may be put off by the Japanese characters and symbols.
-I can admit, the writing system is very complex and there are 1000's of characters to lean but this should not get in the way from learning the spoken language.
-Many people prefer to learn the written language themselves without a Japanese teacher, than go to Japanese Language School, I learned over 2,000 characters this method.
+When it comes to learning Japanese a lot of people may be put off by the Japanese characters (Kanji) and other phonetic symbols (Kana).
+I can admit, the writing system is very complex and there are 1000's of characters to lean but this should not get in the way from learning the spoken language which can be easily studied at home.
+Many people prefer to learn the written Japanese language themselves without a Japanese teacher, than go to Japanese Language School, I learned over 2,000 characters this method.
 I only used a Japanese teacher for the official Japanese proficiency tests.

 There are many books which teach you from the basic using "Romaji" which is the Japanese words represented in the roman alphabet.
 Japanese words can be clearly pronounced and understood when read using the roman alphabet.
-The written language can be self taught at your own pace using flashing cards and online software to remember the characters.
+The written Japanese language can be self taught at your own pace using flashing cards and online software to remember the characters.
+There is a certain stroke order for Japanese characters but not always too important as long as you keep your strokes from top to bottom and from left to right.

 Japanese is one of the easier languages in terms of pronunciation, so much to point that learners of Japanese often tend to over pronounce words and have difficulty being understood by native speakers.